jonimoreira/specs/2_5_0/docs/source/rm.rst

 IntervalUnits
 -------------
-Used to state that if units are defined on a DvInterval based PcT then the units must have both a name and a URI.
+Used to state that if units are defined on a DvInterval based PCM then the units must have both a name and a URI.

 -----------